learn-co-curriculum/ruby-methods-readme/README.md

 # code your method definition here!

-# invoke your method here!
+# invoke your method here! make sure the last line you type in this box is the invocation of the method.

 ~~~solution